Trovemaster/Duo/docs/source/checkpoints.rst

 ==========================================================
 .. _checkpointing:

-Duo can *checkpoint* (save) and later *reuse* the key numerical objects required for post-processing: rovibronic eigenvalues and eigenvectors, vibrational basis functions on the radial grid, and (optionally) matrix elements of transition-moment operators (electric dipole, magnetic dipole, electric quadrupole, etc.).
+Duo can *checkpoint* (save) and later *reuse* the following numerical objects: rovibronic eigenvalues and eigenvectors, vibrational basis functions on the radial grid, and (optionally) matrix elements of transition-moment operators (electric dipole, magnetic dipole, electric quadrupole, etc.).
-This enables intensity calculations **without recomputing** the eigenproblem, basis functions, or (previously computed) transition-moment integrals.
+This enables intensity calculations **bypassing** the eigenvalue problem completely.
+This functionally allows one to decouple the intensity production from the solutions of the Schrödinger equation.
+This can be especially useful when the intensities for different values of :math:`J` are processed simultaneously and potentially for refining the dipole/quadupole curves by fitting to experimental intensities.

+Other common usage of checkpointing is to generate reduced densities or to obtain expectation values.

 The checkpointing workflow is controlled by the ``checkpoint`` input block.